 When you’re gearing up for soccer games and practices, you’ll want to know how to choose a sports drink to best support your performance goals.

 Soccer players need to maintain their energy levels during a game.
 So sports drinks that contain carbohydrates and electrolytes help.
+They are especially helpful when you’re playing soccer in the heat.

 Read on to learn how to choose a sports drink.